1

 Stability of Emulsion

-The emulsion formulation may be stable as after its preparation it remains in the same condition.
-While storing the emulsion formulation the dispersed globules should be uniformly distributed throughout the dispersion medium so that it remains in a stable form.
+The emulsion formulation may be stable, as after its preparation, it remains in the same condition.
+While storing the emulsion formulation, the dispersed globules should be uniformly distributed throughout the dispersion medium so that they remain in a stable form.

-During the shelf life of emulsion bacterial growth should not occur so the emulsion formulation should be chemically stable.
+During the shelf life of the emulsion, bacterial growth should not occur, so the emulsion formulation should be chemically stable.

 Cracking